Aviation Programs at Embry-Riddle’s Prescott Campus

 Increasing global security threats require additional personnel in aviation security.
 As unmanned aviation expands, demand for professionals is on the rise.
 It’s clear that opportunities abound in the flight industry.

 As the number of daily flights throughout the world increases, the need for educated and trained personnel expands in every facet of aviation.
 This is a growth sector in an age when many sectors of the world’s economies are shrinking or shifting.
-Civilization has become mobile, and there is no expectation for that to decrease.

 Our faculty and students are actively involved in aviation-related research.
 Read about how they’re positively impacting the industry in some recent projects below.